atomix/atomix/README.md

 ## Architecture

-Much of the documentation proceeding documentation has revolved around the features of Copycat and how to use them.
+Much of the preceding documentation has revolved around the features of Copycat and how to use them.
 However, many users and potential contributors may want to get a better understanding of how Copycat works.
 This section will detail precisely how Copycat performs tasks like leader election and log replication via the [Raft consensus protocol](https://raftconsensus.github.io/) and dynamic membership and failure detection via